What Happens After a DUI Arrest in Colorado

 This affidavit is a yellow paper, and it will inform a defendant that their privilege to operate a motor vehicle in Colorado has been revoked.
 The revocation will become effective 7-days after the revocation was issued.
 Police will take a defendant’s license and that paper will operate as their license during the 7-day period.

-A defendant can challenge the revocation by requesting a hearing.
-If they request a hearing, the hearing must be within 60-days of the date of the request.
+If a defendant requests a hearing, the hearing must be within 60-days of the date of the request.
 The defendant will be granted a temporary license to drive until the hearing occurs.

 If a defendant refuses to do the test, they will also have their driving privileges revoked and need to undergo the process.
 A blood draw will delay the issuance of the revocation.
 The state will need time to process blood test.
 If the blood test results in a BAC over .08, a defendant will have their license revoked.